-Awarded to Wildlife Conservation Society Canada to restore natural, and secure anthropogenic, roosting habitat for bats in the RDCK LCF service area.
+Awarded to Wildlife Conservation Society Canada to enhance roosting habitat for bats in the West Kootenay, while continuing to monitor the effectiveness of these enhancements.

 PROPONENT: Wildlife Conservation Society Canada (WCSC)